silent1mezzo/mckerlie.com/src/content/posts/migrating-from-hugo-to-astro.md

 ## Challenges

-### Different frontmatter variables (pubDate vs date and tags vs categories)
+### Different frontmatter variables (pubDate vs. date and tags vs. categories)
-The first challenge I ran into was different requirements for frontmatter variables.
+The first challenge I ran into was the different requirements for frontmatter variables.
 Hugo uses `date` and `categories` whereas Astro uses `pubDate` and `tags`.
 I handled these in two different ways.
 I personally prefer `date` over `pubDate` so I went in and changed Astro's Collection.
 I changed it in `content/config.ts` and then any other file that referenced `pubDate`.

 ```ts
 const posts = defineCollection({